vldr/Relay/README.md

 ## Text Protocol

 ### `create` packet
 Creates a new room.
-If the size field is not specified, a room of size *2* will be created by default.
+If the size field is not provided, then a room of size *2* will be created.

 **Note:** If the client fails to create a room, an "error" packet is sent as a response instead.

+**Note:** A new room cannot be created whilst a client is already inside another room.

 **Request:**